bogdanp05/wacc_2017/README.md

 To deploy the containers on GCP:
 - 'make undeploy'
 - 'make deploy'
+- 'kubectl get deployment,svc,pods,pvc' to see the ip address that you need to access

 Debugging:
 - docker exec -t -i 5af8c4b35e8b /bin/bash